The toughest challenges remaining for the undefeated DII women's basketball teams | NCAA.com

 Toughest matchups remaining: Jan.
 30 vs. Ferris State; Feb.
 8 at Grand Valley State; Feb.
 13 vs. Parkside; March 3-8 GLIAC tournament

-The Lions, so far: Commerce won 20 games last year and 18 before, so a 18-0 start is certainly a pleasant surprise.
+The Lions, so far: Commerce won 20 games last year and 18 before, so a 19-0 start this season is certainly a pleasant surprise.
 The Lions do have a top-25 win over Southeastern Oklahoma State back on Nov.
 26 on the resume, but the Lone Star Conference heavyweights still remain ahead for a perfect season.

 Toughest matchups remaining: Jan.
 30 vs. Lubbock Christian; Feb.
 22 vs. West Texas A&M; March 3-8 LSC tournament